jnwnlee/selva/docs/EVAL.md

 ## Batch Inference

-To evaluate the model on a dataset, use the `batch_eval.py` script.
-It is significantly more efficient in large-scale evaluation compared to `demo.py`, supporting batched inference, multi-GPU inference, torch compilation, and skipping video compositions.
+To evaluate the model on a dataset, use the `batch_inference.py` script.
+It is significantly more efficient in large-scale evaluation compared to `demo.py`, supporting batched inference, multi-GPU inference.

 An example of running this script with four GPUs is as follows: